IBM/CodeEngine/thumbnail/README.md

 https://thumbnail.79gf3v2htsc.us-south.codeengine.appdomain.cloud
 ```

+Now that that application has been updated, you might have noticed that the
+webpage looks a little bit different.
+There are a few things to be aware of:
+- Dragging (or uploading) an image into the left-most box does not upload
+  it automatically to the server (object storage).
+You are given an
+  opportunity to view it first
+- Once you're ok with the image, you then can then press the "Upload Image"
+  button to upload it to the object storage
+- You should see the resulting image in the "Images / Thumbnails" box on the
+  right.
+However, the corresponding thumbnail image should show "N/A" until
+  you ask for the thumbnail to be generated
+- Note that you can upload as many images as you want before you generate
+  the thumbnails for them
+- You will generate the thumbnails via the "Thumbnails Job Runner" button,
+  but that hasn't been enabled yet.
+We'll do that next
+- And finally, you'll notice a "Clear Bucket" button which can be used to
+  erase the contents of the object storage bucket if you want

 Technically you can use the application right now, but if you upload an
 image you won't see the thumbnail because that logic has been moved out